MicrosoftDocs/azure-docs/articles/logic-apps/create-stateful-stateless-workflows-visual-studio-code.md

 1. To run the emulator, you need to have a local SQL DB installation, such as the free [SQL Server 2019 Express Edition](https://go.microsoft.com/fwlink/p/?linkid=866658).
 For more information, see [Use the Azure Storage emulator for development and testing](../storage/common/storage-use-emulator.md).

    > [!IMPORTANT]
-   > Before you open the Logic App Designer to create your workflow, make sure that you start the emulator.
+   > Before you open the Logic App Designer to create your logic app workflow, make sure that you start the emulator.
    > Otherwise, you get a message that the `Workflow design time could not be started`.
 For more information,
    > review [Azure Storage Emulator Dependency - GitHub Issue #96](https://github.com/Azure/logicapps/issues/96).
    >